bafg-bund/csl-tools/README.md

 #### Arguments
 - [operation]: Specify the operation.
 Choose from:
-  - `check`: Checks the consistency of non-experimental retention time data. (not implemented)
+  - `check`: Checks the consistency of non-experimental retention time data (not implemented).
   - `update`: Calculates missing non-experimental retention times based on available experimental data.
-  - `recalc`: Re-calculates all non-experimental retention times based on available experimental data. (not implemented)
+  - `recalc`: Re-calculates all non-experimental retention times based on available experimental data (not implemented).
 - [csl_path]: (Optional) Path to CSL file (Default: Specified in `config.py`).

 #### Example